Legal Sports Betting Coming To Virginia?

 What’s in the bills?

-The companion bills once reconciled would fully legalize statewide mobile and retail sports betting, although the House bill stipulates no betting on in-state colleges and also bans in-play betting on all college sports.
+The companion bills once reconciled would fully legalize statewide VA mobile sports betting and retail, although the House bill stipulates no betting on in-state colleges and also bans in-play betting on all college sports.

 The Virginia House just passed the sports betting law.
 Still needs Senate and Governor approvals.
 Of note: